Stellacore/Engabra/README.md

 * __BiVector__ -- A bivector (plane like) with three components (subscripts [0-2]) and of grade 2.
-BiVectors are particularly suited for encoding (directed 3-dimensional) angles, moments, and rotation operations in 3D space.
+BiVectors are particularly suited for encoding directed, planar concepts - including angles, moments, and rotation operations in 3D space.
+Bivectors square to non-positive values and often act like a pure "imaginary" number, but with a planar direction encoded within them as well.

 * __TriVector__ -- a trivector (volume like) with one component (subscript [0])
 and of grade 3.
+Trivectors square to non-positive values and provide a directionless pure-imaginary number.

+#### Most General Type

+* __MultiVector__ -- This is the most general element of the (3D)
+geometric algebra.
+Comprised of a Scalar (.theSca member), a Vector (.theVec member), a BiVector (.theBiv member), and a TriVector (.theTri member).
+Note that any and all other types and general operations of the entire algebra (and this library) can be implemented entirely in terms of MultiVectors.
+The components can also be accessed via subscripts [0-7] in order of Scalar([0]), Vector([1-3]), BiVector([4-6]), TriVector([7]) components.

+	__NOTE__: If/where the library currently does not support some specialized type or combination of operations, you always have the option to implement whatever you want in terms of multivector operations by first promoting the available types to MultiVectors, coding the operations with multivector operations and then casting or accessing/extracting the appropriate grade portions of the results!!

 #### Common Composite Types

+Aside from the general MultiVector composition, there are several more simple composite types that are particularly useful for certain applications.

-* __Spinor__ -- Member of the self-consistent and self-closed G2 sub-algebra.
+* __Spinor__ -- Member of the G2 sub-algebra.
+The Spinor type is comprised
-Composed of a Scalar (.theSca member) and Bivector (.theBiv member).
+of a Scalar (.theSca member) and Bivector (.theBiv member).
 This 3D spinor type is isomorphic with quaternions.
 (This type is often associated with the product of two vectors).
-The individual components can also be accessed via subscripts [0-3] in order Scalar then Vector components.
+The individual components can also be accessed via subscripts [0-3] with [0] accessing the Scalar and [1-3] accessing the Vector components.

 * __ImSpin__ -- An "imaginary spinor" type that is dual to Spinor.
-Composed of a Vector (.theVec member) and TriVector (.theTri member).
+It is comprised of a Vector (.theVec member) and TriVector (.theTri member).
 This type is often associated with the product of three vectors).
-Individual components can also be accessed via subscripts [0-3] in order Vector then TriVector components.
+Individual components can also be accessed via subscripts [0-3] with [0-2] accessing the Vector components and [3] accessing the TriVector component.

-* __MultiVector__ -- The most general element of the (3D) geometric
-algebra.
-Composed of a Scalar (.theSca member), a Vector (.theVec member), a BiVector (.theBiv member), and a TriVector (.theTri member).
-Note that any and all other types and general operations of the entire algebra can be implemented entirely in terms of MultiVectors.
-The components can also be accessed via subscripts [0-7] in order of Scalar, Vector, BiVector, TriVector components.

-	__NOTE__: If the library currently does not support some specialized type or combination of operations, you can always implement whatever you want simply by promoting types to MultiVectors, coding the operations with multivector operations and then accessing/extracting the appropriate grade portions of the results!!

 #### Commutative and non-commutative decomposition types

-* __Complex__: with Sca + Tri -- this complex type multiplicatively
+* __ComPlex__: with Sca + Tri -- this complex type multiplicatively
 commutes with all other types.
-This type has the same behavior as does the standard library "std::complex\<double\>" type.
-This type can be constructed from (and cast to) std::complex.
+This type has the same behavior as does the standard library "std::complex\<double\>" type and can be constructed from, and cast to, std::complex.

-* __DirPlex__: with Vec + Biv -- this "complex vector" type contains
+* __DirPlex__: with Vec + Biv -- this "complex vector" type comprises
-the spatially directed grades (vector and bivector).
+the spatially directed grades, vector and bivector.
 In general, multiplication with this type is non-commutative.
-The DirPlex type provides a natural representation for describing electromagnetic fields (with the vector representing the electric components, and bivector representing the magnetic ones).

-In general general 3D multivector can be decomposed as:
+In general an arbitrary 3D multivector can be decomposed as:

+	// isomorphic with classic complex numbers
+	ComPlex const complex{ someMulti.theSca, someMulti.theTri };

-	Complex const complex{...}; // isomorphic with classic complex numbers Complex const dirplex{...}; // the physically directed grades (vec,biv) MultiVector const multi{ complex + dirplex };
+	// the physically directed grades (vec,biv)

-In this representation, the "complex" type commutes with the dirplex typeC commute.
-E.g. for this construction,

-	MultiVector const comdir{ complex * dirplex };
+	DirPlex const dirplex{ someMulti.theVec, someMulti.theBiv };

-	MultiVector const dircom{ complex * dirplex };
+	// together ComPlex and DirPlex types comprise a full multivector MultiVector const multi{ complex + dirplex };

-The instances "comdir" and "dircom" will be theoretically identical.

 #### Relatively Unusual Composites (to be implemented as needed)